Chapter 700 — Environmental Health Specialists; Waste Water Specialists

 (7) Any employee of the Department of Environmental Quality other than an on-site waste water disposal employee.

-(a) Has a bachelor’s degree and at least 45 quarter hours, or the equivalent semester hours, in science courses relating to environmental sanitation from an accredited college or university; or
+(a) Have a bachelor’s degree and at least 45 quarter hours, or the equivalent semester hours, in science courses from an accredited college or university; or

-(b) Has at least 15 quarter hours, or the equivalent semester hours, in science courses relating to environmental sanitation from an accredited college or university and has at least five years of experience in environmental sanitation or related activities, as determined by the board, under the supervision of a registered environmental health specialist or a person possessing equal qualifications, as determined by the board.
+(b) Have at least 15 quarter hours, or the equivalent semester hours, in science courses from an accredited college or university and have at least five years of experience in environmental health or related activities, as determined by the Environmental Health Registration Board, under the supervision of a registered environmental health specialist or a person possessing equal qualifications, as determined by the board.

 700.040 [Repealed by 1967 c.476 §21]

-(c) A graduate degree in soil science from an accredited college or university and to currently be certified as a professional soil scientist.
+(C) Has a graduate degree in soil science from an accredited college or university and is currently certified as a professional soil scientist.

-(4) Soil science schooling obtained while serving in the United States Public Health Service or a branch of the Armed Services of the United States may be credited toward the soil science course requirement under subsection (3)(a) of this section.
-The board may use any system it considers reliable in assigning credit for relevant schooling under this subsection, including but not limited to assigning credit in conformance with the “Guide to Evaluation of Educational Experience in the Armed Services” published by the American Council on Education.
+(2) For the purpose of meeting the education requirements listed in subsection (1) of this section, accumulated schooling relevant to soil science gained while serving in the United States Public Health Service or a branch of the Armed Forces of the United States may be credited toward an applicant’s educational requirements.
+The board may use any system it considers reliable in assigning credit for relevant schooling under this subsection, including but not limited to assigning credit in conformance with the American Council on Education Military Guide.
+[1995 c.572 §3; 2003 c.547 §96; 2005 c.22 §478; 2005 c.648 §109; 2013 c.314 §62; 2013 c.568 §130; 2025 c.624 §16]

 700.056 Duties allowed for waste water specialist; environmental health specialist may perform duties.
 (1) A person who is registered as a waste water specialist under ORS 700.053 shall not perform the duties of a registered environmental health specialist, except that the person may: